10 Best Consumer Defensive Moat Stocks for December 2025

 Key Catalysts

-• Strategic investments in reduced-risk products
+• Strategic investments in reduced-risk alternatives

 Risk Factors

-• Regulatory and litigation risks
+• Regulatory and litigation risks specific to tobacco industry

 Stock #6: Monster Beverage Corporation (MNST)